fazo96/ipfs-boards/webapp/landing.md

 #### Free

-__Free, as in Freedom__. __We can't put ads on this__, because they'd be too easy to block: anyone can create his own App that connects to our service.
+__Free, as in Freedom__. __We can't control anything__, because the users
-__We can't control anything__, because the users control the content.
-There is no central service.
-There is only the users, their computers, and their content.
+control the content.
+There is no central database.
+There are only the users, their computers, and their content. __We can't put ads on this__, because they'd be too easy to block: anyone can create his own App that connects to our service.

 </div>
 <div class="six columns">